 Advantages of Solo 401(k)s

-Tax Benefits
+1. Tax Benefits

 It’s well known that retirement accounts were meant to provide tax advantages.
 Both the solo Traditional and Roth 401(k)s offer tax breaks, just at different times.
 With a traditional, you may deduct any contributions when filing your taxes.
-Whereas, any contributions made to a Roth IRA will be taxed every year.
+In contrast, any contributions made to a Roth IRA will be taxed every year.
 Evaluate your own financial situation, retirement goals and timeline to help you determine which solo plan to pursue.

-Maximize Contributions
+2. Maximize Contributions

-A Spouse Can Contribute
+3. A Spouse Can Contribute

-Loan Option
+4. Loan Option

-Tax-Free Investing
+5. Tax-Free Investing

 People use the money in their self-directed retirement accounts to invest in alternative assets all the time.
 The solo plan can be self-directed to buy assets like gold, notes and real estate.
-The benefit is pretty obvious…tax-free investing.
+The benefit is pretty obvious–tax-free investing.

 How To Invest in Real Estate with a Solo 401(k)

-The main benefit of using a solo 401(k) for real estate is that any income or gains from the investment are tax exempt.
+The main benefit of using a solo 401(k) for real estate is that any income or gains from the investment are tax-exempt.
 For example, if you bought a property for $150,000 and later sold it for $400,000, the $250,000 in profits are tax-free.

 Investing in real estate with a solo 401(k) is a great way to avoid paying capital gains taxes and can help you grow your retirement nest egg a lot faster.